auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 [The dirty secret of capitalism -- and a new way forward | Nick Hanauer](https://www.youtube.com/watch?v=th3KE_H27bs)

+Capitalism is based on the irrational belief that we can expand and grow forever.
+Our planet and resources are finite.
+When is a short sighted goal of maximum return as soon as possible the best choice?
+Capitalism did offer a way out of poverty based on merit.
+If you could perform a valuable service you could earn money.
+For the first generation, your pay was close to the value you produced.
+Once that generation succeeds, they realize how hard competition truly is.
+They give their children any advantage they can to help them achieve.
+Each generation after does the same, but this breaks the original system of merit, your value matching your pay.
+We end with huge inequality where the rich stay rich and the poor stay poor.
+Even merit based capitalism slides into oligarchy.

 [Our democracy no longer represents the people.
 Here's how we fix it | Larry Lessig | TEDxMidAtlantic](https://www.youtube.com/watch?v=PJy8vTu66tE)